Skip to content

 Terminal window

-echo "/path/to/project" >> ~/.config/dotsecenv/trusted_dirs
+echo "/home/user/myapp" >> ~/.config/dotsecenv/trusted_dirs

-dotsecenv: error fetching secret 'SECRET_NAME' for VAR:
+dotsecenv: error fetching secret 'DATABASE_URL' for DATABASE_URL:

 <error details>